cates-git/vue-laravel-websockets/README.md

-# Chat: Using Laravel Websockets with Vue
+# Chat: Using Laravel Websockets and Vue

 Click [this link](https://cates-chat.herokuapp.com) for demo.